Firgrep/tidyclass/README.md

 tidyclass path/to/file.ts
 ```

-### Sorting All Files in the Project

-If no file is specified, TidyClass will process all TypeScript files in the project:
+If no file is specified, tidyclass will process all TypeScript files in the project:

 ```sh
 tidyclass
 ```

-### Running with Prettier

 If you want to format the sorted files with **Prettier**, use the `-p` or `--prettier` option: